 Studying in the UK after Brexit

 The UK has left the EU.
-The UK Government has created a page that provides updates on the transition period and a page including advice on how the EU exit will affect EU students studying or planning to study in the UK, the Erasmus programme as well as other relevant information.
-The pages are also regularly updated if anything changes.
+The UK Government website provides advice on how the EU exit will affect EU students studying or planning to study in the UK, the Erasmus programme as well as other relevant information.
+There are also helpful FAQ and reference pages provided by Universities UK International, Study UK and UKCISA, all are updated regularly with the latest information.

 Tuition fees are a vital consideration for anyone thinking of studying - so we've put together a handy page that can help make sure you are up to speed on the things that matter.